How to carry out a leak test

 A meter reading taken at least 14 days later

-If you’re unsure whether you can apply for a leakage allowance, call our friendly Customer Service team on 0330 6600 137 or email email@example.com – they’re around 8-5pm every weekday and they’re happy to help!
+If you’re unsure whether you can apply for a leakage allowance, call our friendly Customer Services team on 0330 6600 137 or email email@example.com – they’re happy to help!